What Can Dog X-rays Help Vets Diagnose?

 An x-ray will often be done when an animal is brought in to have issues assessed by a veterinarian.
 Because of this, no preparation is required.
 Your vet will be able to examine your pet and then, if an x-ray is required, they will take some time to walk you through the procedure and what they will be looking for from it.

-Sedation is sometimes required in order to get a clear x-ray.
+Sedation is sometimes required to get a clear x-ray.
 If your dog is calm, not in too much pain, and able to lay in a comfortable position while the x-ray is being taken, sedation will not be necessary.

 While x-rays are generally considered quite safe for dogs, there is radiation involved.
 Because of this, x-rays are only used occasionally and only as a diagnostic tool.
 In some cases, vets will use x-rays to gain information about a dog's pregnancy, but other kinds of imaging like ultrasound devices may be used in those cases.